Anoenymous/DaL/README.md

     Novel GAN based performance model with a generator to predict performance and a discriminator to distinguish the actual and predicted labels.

 # Prerequisites and Installation
+1. Download all the files into the same folder.
+2. The codes are tested with *Python 3.6 - 3.7* and *Tensorflow 1.x*, other versions might cause errors.
+3. Run Encoding.py and install all missing packages according to the runtime messages.

 # Usage